In student leadership, women are stepping forward and men are fading into the background.

 We expect less from men.
 In my current hometown, the local men’s suit store went out of business.
 I assume that’s happening in a lot of places because men just don’t dress up like they once did.
 This is a minor, but telling point about the state of men today.
 They’re not expected to carry themselves like they once did.
 When I walk on campuses today, the men look and dress like they were just yanked out of an underground bunker by a Navy SEAL team.
 They drift slowly to class, staring at their cell phone, while groups of women blow past them talking with each other about how solve world hunger, or something like that.
 Our society is just tolerating the slacker man right now.
 It’s cute.
 It’s funny.
 But, it’s troubling.

 It’s academic.
-According to the Census Bureau, 685,000 men and 916,000 women graduated from college in 2009 (the latest year for which statistics have been published).
-That means 25 percent fewer men received college degrees than women.
+According to the U.S. Department of Education in Fall 2017, women comprised more than 56 percent of students on campuses nationwide.
+Some 2.2 million fewer men than women enrolled in college that year.
+By 2026, the department estimates, 57 percent of college students will be women.
 Studies have also shown that women are doing better academically than men while in college.
 So, if women are succeeding in the classroom, they are likely to succeed in other places as well.

 There are many other factors as well.
 For example, some argue that our K-12 education system is designed more for female learners.
 Also, the video game factor is real, and shouldn’t be dismissed.
 Media portrayals of young men certainly favor the slacker lifestyle.
 It's a multi-faceted issue.